sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/mask.rst

 .. describe:: mask

-    Sets the pixel value of the mask channel.
+    Sets the pixel value of the mask channel directly.
 By default, it is set to the maximum value of the pixel format.
 For reference, the table below shows all of the maximum values in regards to bit depth.

     .. table::
         :widths: auto